Let's keep going!

 Frequently asked questions

-The new food waste sorting procedure came into force on 1 January 2024.
+We would like to remind you that the food waste sorting procedure came into force on 1 January 2024.

 Where can I pick up orange bags and buckets?